MicrosoftDocs/sql-docs/azure-sql/managed-instance/backup-transparency.md

 - The replica where the backup was taken, such as the primary, or secondary.
 The ability to take backups from the secondary replica is currently in private preview.
 - Metadata information about the backup such as the status, size, time, and location

-The msdb database **will not** have the following:
+The msdb database **does not** have information about the following:

-- Information about backups stored for long-term retention, as this is done by copying out files at the storage level, and is not visible to the managed instance.
+- Backups stored for long-term retention, as this is done by copying out files at the storage level, and is not visible to the managed instance.
-- Information about native backups taken manually.
+- Native backups taken manually.

 ## Supported tables